diseraluca/diseraluca.github.io/_posts/2019-03-21-wetting-feet-with-python-c-api.md

 }
 ~~~

-This will give our module def to Python wich will call the constructing functions provided trough the m_slots field.
+This will give our module def to Python which will call the constructing functions provided through the m_slots field.
-The structure connect our m_slots field should be an array of [PyModuleDef_slots](https://github.com/python/cpython/blob/b232df9197a19e78d0e2a751e56e0e62547354ec/Include/moduleobject.h#L61) which has two fields:
+The structure connects our m_slots field should be an array of [PyModuleDef_slots](https://github.com/python/cpython/blob/b232df9197a19e78d0e2a751e56e0e62547354ec/Include/moduleobject.h#L61) which has two fields:

 | Type              | Member     | Use                                                                |
 |:---------------------------------------------------------------------------------------------------:|